Heavy Manufacturing of Power Plants

 Its Babcock & Wilcox Canada associate has provided nuclear services and more than 200 steam generators as well as reactor vessel closure heads to clients around the world.
 It is contracted to provide two steam generators for Bellefonte 1, delivered in 2015, if TVA proceeds with that project.
 B&W boilers equip more than 270,000 MW of installed capacity in over 90 countries

 In 2008 the Shaw Group (now part of Chicago Bridge & Iron) and Westinghouse created a joint venture Global Modular Solutions which has built a $100 million factory at Lake Charles, Louisiana, to produce structural, piping and equipment modules for new nuclear power plants utilizing Westinghouse's AP1000 technology.
-Now known as CB&I Lake Charles, it is part of an emerging world network of such factories – preceded by one in China.
+Now known as CB&I Lake Charles, it was to be part of an emerging world network of such factories – preceded by one in China.
+In April 2015, following quality control problems, CB&I said Lake Charles would cease all nuclear work in 2016.

-Also in 2008 Areva set up a $360 million joint venture with Newport News Shipbuilding (then owned by Northrop Grumman, subsequently by Huntington Ingalls INdustries) to build a factory at its shipyard at Newport News, Virginia, where nuclear powered vessels for the US Navy are built.
+Also in 2008 Areva set up a $360 million joint venture with Newport News Shipbuilding (then owned by Northrop Grumman, subsequently by Huntington Ingalls Industries) to build a factory at its shipyard at Newport News, Virginia, where nuclear powered vessels for the US Navy are built.
 It would be known as Areva Newport News, and be 67% owned by Areva but drawing on the shipyard's extensive experience related to naval reactors.
-The facility is designed to be a twin of Areva's Chalon-St Marcel plant in France, which has a major backlog.
-From mid 2013 it was to take major components forged elsewhere and finish them ready for installation.
-Areva Newport News was expected to produce components for at least seven EPR reactors in the USA as well as more for export, at the rate of one set per year - comprising reactor pressure vessel, four steam generators, four reactor coolant pumps, plus pressurizers and piping.
+The facility is designed to be a twin of Areva's Chalon-St Marcel plant in France.
+From mid-2013 it was to take major components forged elsewhere and finish them ready for installation.
 Areva wanted 80% of the components for its US reactors to be made in USA.
-However, in May 2011 construction was suspended, due to slow progress with US loan guarantees and uncertain US energy policy, according to Areva, and in August is was shelved for 18 months.
+However, in May 2011 construction was suspended, and in August it was shelved.
+In 2013 new 300-tonne steam generators for Prairie Island in USA came from Areva’s Chalon/St Marcel plant in France.

 Lehigh Heavy Forge in Bethlehem, Pennsylvania has been operating for more than a century and claims to be the only heavy forge facility in North America and to manufacture the largest and most complex open-die forgings there for a wide variety of industries, but does not yet have ASME's N-stamp accreditation.
-It has the largest open die press in North America, of 10,000 tonnes capacity, which can handle ingots up to 3.3 metres diameter and 270 tonnes.
+It has a 10,000 tonne open die press which can handle ingots up to 3.3 metres diameter and 270 tonnes, and a 3000-tonne press.

-However, metal forgings will continue to be done overseas, and Areva purchased Sfarsteel, a producer of steel forgings whose assets include Creusot Forge.
-Areva and B&W hope eventually to have similar forging capability in USA.
+However, large metal forgings will continue to be done overseas, and Areva purchased Sfarsteel, a producer of steel forgings whose assets include Creusot Forge.
 In 2006 Areva ordered heavy forgings for the first UniStar EPR plant in the USA from SFARsteel.
 These reactor pressure vessel and steam generator components were to be finished at Chalon-St Marcel facility in France or at B&W in Indiana.

 DCD-Dorbyl is the largest mechanical engineering concern is Southern Africa.
 It is a Black Economic Empowered company which is recognised as an industry leader.
 Its Heavy Engineering Vereeniging subsidiary was established in 1946 and lists PBMR components among its traditional markets, and PBMR demonstration plant as well as PWR equipment as new markets.
 It has a 1000-tonne press and major rolling capacity.
 Westinghouse is intending to contract for it to make steam generators and pressure vessels for AP1000 reactors in North America and Europe.